aixoss/aix-puppet/README.md

    - renaming of "./output/facter/sp_per_tl.yml" file to
      "./output/facter/sp_per_tl.yml.June_2018",
      so that this file is generated at least once after installation.
 This file contains the matches between Technical Levels and Service Packs for all releases.<br>
  ### Debugguing tips
  Shell environments may cause errors with underlying (shell) system commands.
  So, it may require an unset of the terminal environment before use.
   (For example, if ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal behaviour, not well explained.
 In that case, perform 'unset ENV' before retrying.)

+ ### Contributors
+ Refer to TODO.md file